NamtaoProductions/namtao-com/src/site/notes/Lost Terminal/Lost Terminal Home.md

 > [!QUOTE]
-> # "How do you learn to be human if there's no-one around to teach you?
+> _"How do you learn to be human if there's no-one around to teach you?"_

 A hard sci-fi hopepunk podcast following the journey of a little satellite trying to understand what has happened after Earth stops returning his calls.